Personal Injury Glossary with Definitions

 Insurance Coverage

 Insurance policies have different types of coverage.
 Insurance coverage includes liability, UIM, comprehensive, collision, medical payment, and personal injury protection.
-Each of these types of coverage are explained in some detail on this webpage.
-For precise information, read your insurance policy.
+Each type of coverage is explained in some detail on this webpage.
+For precise information that applies to you, read your insurance policy.

 Legal Advice

-Legal advice is a lawyer looking at your facts and your situation then applying those facts to the law.
-Legal advice is an opinion relevant to your specific situation.
-It is an interactive process.
-When you have a problem and are looking for a way forward, legal advice can be very helpful.
-Legal advice is different than legal information.
+Legal advice is having lawyers examine your facts and situation and apply those facts to the law.
+It is an opinion relevant to your specific situation.
+It is an interactive process between you and a lawyer.
+Legal advice can be very helpful when you have a problem and are looking for a way forward.
+Legal advice is different from legal information.

 Legal Information